Special Admissions Program

 If you are an undergraduate at one of the participating institutions and are interested in applying to Temple through the Early Assurance Program, contact your pre-health advisor.

 The Health Scholars Program at Temple University is available to exceptionally qualified high school seniors with a demonstrated interest in their professional field.
 Students interested in the Health Scholars Program will complete an undergraduate application to Temple University, submit a Scholars Program application and participate in an interview day at the undergraduate campus.
 Students who have a high school GPA of 3.8 or higher, a minimum SAT score of 1350 (or ACT of 32), demonstrated commitment to volunteer or service activities, and health care related experiences are encouraged to apply.

-Scholars are eligible to be granted early, conditional acceptance to Lewis Katz School of Medicine at Temple University.
-To be nominated, students must have at least a 3.5 overall and science GPA at the end of their junior year of college, a strong commitment to service as demonstrated by extensive community and health care experiences, and demonstrated leadership potential.
-Those who meet the undergraduate requirements of the program will be nominated for consideration during their junior year at Temple and those selected to interview will meet with a member of the Admissions Committee.
+Scholars are eligible to be granted early, conditional acceptance to LKSOM.
+To be nominated, students must have at least a 3.6 overall and science GPA at the end of their junior year, a strong commitment to service as demonstrated by extensive community and health care experiences, and demonstrated leadership potential.
+Those who meet the undergraduate requirements of the program will be nominated for consideration during their junior year at Temple.
+Those selected to interview will participate in an interview day at LKSOM and be presented to the Admissions Committee for conditional acceptance.

 Students offered a conditional acceptance need to sit for the MCAT exam by the end of May.